UppaJung/writes-about/rejecting-ranking-focused-peer-review.md

 #### Like scientists, peer review should investigate and elucidate

-Peer reviewing for gatekeeping publications demands that scientists be investigators, prosecutors, and jurors.
+Our practice of submitting research to publications that use peer review for gatekeeping, and reviewing for these publications, demands that we scientists be investigators, prosecutors, and jurors.
 The latter two roles should give us pause.
 If science is to be objective and credible, we must be investigators first.

-The better we design and elucidate our scientific methodology and results, the better we enable others to draw accurate conclusions and build a shared consensus around them.
+The better we design and elucidate our scientific methodology and results as investigators, the better we enable others to draw accurate conclusions and build a shared consensus around them.

-When conducting research as scientific investigators, we should be wary of any obligation to prosecute the significance or importance of our results.
+When conducting research as scientific investigators, we should be wary of any obligation to prosecute conclusions, especially those that promote the significance or importance of our results.
 When acting as peer reviewers to investigate others' work for errors, misleading statements, or other shortcomings, we should also be wary of any obligation to go beyond elucidating our findings, such as drawing conclusions about whether the work is important or significant.

-To best serve science, we should thus conduct purely *elucidative* peer review.
-We should address our concerns about how the research might mislead or confuse to the audience of the research---those who we want to protect from being mislead or confused.
+To best serve science, we should thus conduct purely *elucidative* peer review, rather than drawing conclusions about whether work should be published.
+In elucidative peer review, we should address our concerns about how the research might mislead or confuse to the audience of the research---those who we want to protect from being mislead or confused.
 Our reviews should be published in tandem with the research to accompany it.
-In other words, it should be *accessible* to the audience of the research both technologically and linguistically---the audience should be permitted to retrieve the reviews and should be able to understand them.
+In other words, our reviews should be *accessible* to the audience of the research both technologically and linguistically---the audience should be permitted to retrieve the reviews and should be able to understand them.

-In conducting elucidative peer review, we scientists can go beyond what journalists do, by persuading authors to revise their work to eliminate our causes for concern or, when that's not possible, to disclose those concerns on their own.
+In conducting elucidative peer review, we scientists can go beyond elucidating for the audience, as journalists do, by also persuading authors to revise their work.
+The audience is best served if authors can to eliminate our causes for concern or, when that's not possible, to disclose those concerns on their own.
 When persuasion works and authors successfully address our concerns, we can revise our audience-directed feedback to remove our former concerns or note that we are satisfied with how authors addressed them.

-As authors, we may disagree with those who review are work, and we may choose to rebut their concerns either by addressing them within the work or through separate commentary.
-Others reviewers may also choose to rebut reviews they find inaccurate or prejudicial.
-Even other members of the community can weigh in.
+As authors, we may still disagree with those who review our work, and we may choose to rebut their concerns either by addressing them within the work or through separate commentary.
+Others reviewers may also choose to elucidate why they find others' reviews inaccurate or prejudicial.
+Non-reviewers may even be able to weight in, either through our reviewing systems or through other means of public discourse.
 Elucidating disagreements amongst scientists gives our audience a more accurate and nuanced view of how science works than summarizing it into a single "accept" or "reject" decision.

-When we are ready to publish work work we have authored as scientifically peer reviewed in the elucidative model, we are required to share the reviews with audience.
+When we are ready to publish work we have authored as scientifically peer reviewed in the elucidative model, we are required to share the reviews with audience.
 If we want to publish a revision before the reviews are updated in response, or if reviewers are unwilling or unable to respond, we must also share the last version(s) reviewed by each reviewer, illuminating what we have changed since they last weighed in.

+Elucidative peer review doesn't reach final conclusions because science takes a long time to build consensus around when a question can finally be put to rest.
+Better to avoid any pretense of finality or endorsement beyond what any individual is willing to write.

 <!-- Should authors want to publish a revision that is newer than the last version a reviewer addressed, they must make that prior version available as well.
 This allows their audience to see what content has changed since that reviewer reviewed the work. -->